Brady picked off twice in 1st; Bucs lose to Washington 29-19

 ”You just hate to see him keep going down,” linebacker Devin White said. ”If we got him, great.
 If we don’t, man, I’m gonna miss playing with him for the rest of the season.”

-Washington lost Reigning Defensive Rookie of the Year Chase Young to a right knee injury in the first half.
+Washington lost reigning NFL Defensive Rookie of the Year Chase Young to a right knee injury in the first half.
 Young gave a halftime speech to teammates and was back on the sideline later on crutches.

 ”There’s some concern,” coach Ron Rivera said. ”We’ll have him evaluated tomorrow.
 Potentially an ACL, but we’re not sure yet.”